-1. To undertake activities that support the Department, Faculty, MRC Unit or LSHTM;

-- 2. To reflect LSHTM's EDI goals in your work and behaviour; - 3.
+- 1. To undertake activities that support the Department, Faculty, MRC Unit or LSHTM; - 2.
+To reflect LSHTM's EDI goals in your work and behaviour; - 3.
 To participate in LSHTM's PDR process. - 4.
-To contribute to the activities of the Centre for the mathematical modelling of Infectious diseases and the AMR Centre.
+To interact with other research groups present within LSHTM with interests in prevention of vaccine-preventable diseases.